alexiamhe93/RedditModerationTopicModel/README.md

 (2) Click the "Open in Colab" button at the top of the notebook.

 At this point, you maybe prompted to sign into a Google account.

 (3) Click "File" > "Save copy in drive"

-This will open a new version of the notebook in your browser.
+This will open a new version of the notebook in your browser and save a copy into your Google Drive.

 (4) Close the first notebook link.

 (5) Follow notebook instructions to run.

+NOTES:

+- Steps (3) and (4) are optional - the notebook should run fine without doing this and the original notebook should be unaffected

-The notebook can also be run locally so long as all the loaded packages are installed in the relevant Python environment.
+- The notebook can also be run locally.
+However, this will require installation of used packages into the local Python environment.